 - Drown the carpet in water or any other liquid.

 With liquid stains, we'd recommend the use of our Wet Stain Remover – but again, you must firmly blot up the stain before applying.
-If you don't have any Wet Stain Remover handy, then the next best thing would be to dilute the area with lukewarm water and re-blot thoroughly using clean, dry paper towels, ensuring you do not rub the stain.
+If you don't have any Wet Stain Remover handy, then the next best thing would be to dilute the area with room temperature water and re-blot thoroughly using clean, dry paper towels, ensuring you do not rub the stain.
 You can continue to gently apply water and re-blot.
 The wool pile will not be damaged by water as long as you don't over-wet the carpet, which may cause watermarks on the surface or damage to the backing.

 Most oily or greasy stains can be removed, even after a period of time.
 We produce a top-selling stain remover for dry stains that’s very effective on oily/greasy spills.
 However, certain stains may have a chemical reaction with the fibre and can cause irreversible damage.